 If you have language support, use it, even if the match isn’t perfect: in

-Clojure, for example, an API can just return a deref
+Clojure, for example, an API can just return a derefable entity, documenting

 If you don’t have language support, or what you have doesn’t match your needs,

-just think about how you can make your API more eventual
+just think about how you can make your API more eventual-like, the way we

 did in the exercise above.